ahcombs/bayesactR/README.md

 write_input_from_df(nodelist, edgelist, eventlist, simfilename = "readme_simfile.txt", eventfilename = "readme_eventfile.events", bayesact_dir = "/path/to/my/bayesact/Cpackage/top/level/directory/")
 ```

-## Run

-Now that we have the input files ready to go, it’s almost time to run
-the simulation\!
-Before this will work, however, we have to do some
-setup work to get the BayesACT C package installed and running.
-This
-only needs to be done once.
-Do note, however, that BayesACT is still
-under active development, and so it may be updated occasionally.
-I will
-do my best to ensure that this package is also updated promptly so that
-it works with the most recent version of BayesACT.
-However, there will
-likely be a delay between these updates.

-### Prerequisite: downloading and installing the BayesACT C package

-In future iterations of this package, I hope to provide functions that
-will help users get the BayesACT C package set up, but for now, there
-are a few steps that must be done manually.

-To get the most recent version of the BayesACT C package, visit [its
-GitHub repo](https://github.com/jessehoey/bayesact) and either clone the
-repo to a local directory (recommended; this enables you to more easily
-update to the latest GitHub version) or download and decompress the ZIP
-file.
-Make a note of where the top level directory lives on your
-machine–you will need this file path for the write\_input\_from\_df
-function.

-In addition, note that BayesACT requires you to have a C compiler and
-GSL installed on your machine.
-See the BayesACT installation
-instructions contained in the C package readme and PDF documentation for
-more information.

-### Running BayesACT using bayesactR
+## Running BayesACT using bayesactR

-Once the C package is set up, we can run the simulation we have set up\!
-The function for this is `run_bayesact()`.
-It requires the file name we
+The function used to run simulations is `run_bayesact()`.
+It requires
-gave the input sim file, the path to the top level directory of the
+the file name we gave the input sim file, the path to the top level
-Bayesact C package, the path to the directory where the input files were
+directory of the Bayesact C package, the path to the directory where the
-saved (if something other than “bayesact\_input” under the working
+input files were saved (if something other than “bayesact\_input” under
-directory, which is the default), and the path where the output should
+the working directory, which is the default), and the path where the
-be saved (“bayesact\_output” under the current working directory is the
+output should be saved (“bayesact\_output” under the current working
-default).
+directory is the default).

 This will probably take a minute or two to run (longer if there are more
 events).